jeanbaptistejacq/Crypto-API-Data-Pulling/README.md

 ## Repository Content

-1. It contains a jupyter notebook file **`Crypto-API-extraction.ipynb`** which contains the final codes to be used in the project.
+1. It contains a Jupyter notebook file **`Crypto-API-extraction.ipynb`** with inside the final codes to be used in the project.
-    * function to automate the Data extraction from the CoinMarketCap Website using the API
+    * function to automate the data extraction from the CoinMarketCap website using the API
     * visualizations of coin trends

-2. It contains a csv file **`API.csv`** which contains the data automatically extracted from the website.
+2. It contains a CSV file **`API.csv`** with inside the data automatically extracted from the website.

 ## Function

-Function to to automate the Data extraction :
+Function to to automate the data extraction :

 <img width="700" alt="Captureapi2" src="https://github.com/jeanbaptistejacq/Crypto-API-Data-Pulling/assets/80902643/d6cd3098-a67f-44fd-8e30-950f1349af06">
 <br/>